GalAvineri/ISIC-Archive-Downloader/README.md

 If you stumble into any issues - let us know in the issues section!

-In addition, Any contributions of improvements to our code that will improve the comfort of the users will be dearly appreciated :)
+In addition, Any contributions or improvements to our code that will improve the comfort of the users will be dearly appreciated :)